 Sarah Carter, Fox News contributor, investigative reporter.

-Uh David, uh let me begin with you.
+David, let me begin with you.

-David, you have uh you have read these letters.
+David, you have read these letters.

-Do you suspect that what I'm suspecting is accurate that the judges have to be pissed?
+Do you suspect that what I'm suspecting is accurate, that the judges have to be pissed?

-These judges were lied to, systematically lied to four separate occasions.
+These judges were lied to, systematically lied to, four separate occasions.

 Yes, I do, Mr. Hannity.

-Judge Collier is a no-nonsense judge.
+I'll tell you this: Judge Collier is a no-nonsense judge.

-Uh the Justice Department has all of the information at its hand.
+The Justice Department has all of the information at its hand.

 Following today's stories, look at how we've come full circle.